Rstraney/IDS-6145-Final-Project/README.md

 ## The Model

-An Object Diagram is shown below, which summarizes the main objects of the Magic Kingdom Guest Entrance System.
-As guests arrive they can park in one of two lots, the Hero lot or the Villain lot.
-From there, guests travel by foot or by tram to the security checkpoint.
-Guests are asked to go through the security lines.
+An Object Diagram shown below depicts the main objects of the Magic Kingdom Guest Entrance System.
+As guests arrive they are directed to park in one of the two parking lots, the Hero lot or the Villain lot.
+From the parking lot, guests travel by foot or by tram to the security checkpoint.
+Guests are randomly to go through the security lines.
 Security lines are divided into guests with bags and guest without bags.
 Finally, from the Transportation and Ticket Center (TTC), guests have a choice which mode of  transportation (bus, monorail, ferry boat, or Minnie Van) to take to get to the entrance of the park.

 ![**Object Diagram.png**](images/BDFP1.png)